|

-Solving Your Refrigerator's Drain
+Solving Your Refrigerator's

-- For Good!
+Problems - For Good!

-Here's a little trick I've used for over 20 years
+Here's a little trick I used for

 refrigerator jobs.

-One of the most common problems I see with frost-free refrigerators is drain freeze up.
-This is
+One of the most common problems with frost-free refrigerators

 usually caused by the defrost drain clogging, then freezing.
 On

-older units, it can also happen when the insulation around the
+older units, it can also happen when the insulation

-water under the crisper drawers, on the floor of the
+usually water under the crisper drawers, on the floor of the

-the freezer floor, eventually running water out onto the kitchen floor).
+the freezer floor, eventually running water out onto the kitchen floor.

 Before I found this little trick, this was a